Everyone Loves

 2) Theatre clarity and stealth options

-Problem: theatre space was cluttered and hard to parse.
+Problem: the theatre space was cluttered and hard to parse.

-Change: restructured to be less congested, improved sightlines/obstacles
+Change: restructured to be less congested, improved sightlines/obstacles, added dry ice fog

 Result: cleaner pathing, better scouting, and can learn the dry ice mechanic